 Through September our Head Gardener will be giving tours of the garden twice a week with a focus on dahlias and dahlia care (dates and times TBA), and we will have order forms for Bloms Bulbs Dahlias available for anyone who would like to use the garden displays as an inspiration for planning their own gardens (order with Bloms in September for delivery and payment in the spring).

-During Dahlia Days Bloms Bulbs will be at Pashley with a gorgeous display of cut/potted dahlias, giving advice and taking orders and Pashley’s gardeners will be giving talks on dahlias.
-The café, with terrace, serves locally sourced and homemade cakes, scones and light lunches; the shop has gorgeous gifts, souvenirs and plants, and there are exhibitions of garden sculpture and floral art.
-Whether you want to learn more about dahlias or just enjoy the eye-catching displays of these vivid, multi-hued blooms do come and spend a day in the gardens during this week of fantastic early autumn colour.
+The café, with terrace, serves locally sourced and homemade cakes, scones and light lunches; the shop has gorgeous gifts, souvenirs and plants from the garden, and there are exhibitions of garden sculpture and floral art.
+Whether you want to learn more about dahlias or just enjoy the eye-catching displays of these vivid, multi-hued blooms within the summer planting displays do come and spend a day in the gardens during this month of fantastic late summer colour.